Mjz86/String/README.md

 * faster converting integral types to strings:

-while not inheritly  part of the data structure ( the standard can adopt my algorithm  or a variation of it for  string conversion ) my implementation is faster and the sso can always fit these strings.
+while not inheritly  part of the data structure ( the standard can adopt my algorithm  or a variation of it for  string conversion ) my implementation is a tiny bit faster mainly because sso can always fit these strings and becuse i do some tricks and i have also branchless conversations